Galatians 6:2. Bear one another’s burdens, and so fulfill the law of Christ.

 Restoration and burden bearing is Christ.
 It is what he did on the cross for us.
 He carried the weight of sin that we could never carry.
 He restored our souls, freeing us from the bear trap of sin.
 And now we are being asked to fulfill this ministry in lives of each other.
 Galatians 6:1-2 is truly Jesus’ life being lived out by us, together, as a community.

 Hopefully you can see that it is only in community, only in the local church, Christ’s body, that we can live out the law of Christ as the life of Christ.
 We are called to live in community in such a deep way so as to know the burdens of each other and know how to best bear those burdens for each other.
-It is in these acts of mutual serving that we will keep in step with the Spirit, and crucify the flesh (see day 189).

 “To live is Christ” is to fulfill the law of Christ – love.
 It is to be loved and to love others by bearing their burdens alongside them.
 Restoring them.
 Fighting for reconciliation.
 Pointing them to the grace of God in Jesus.